shruthigna004/AI-based-Latency-Optimization-in-ORAN-for-IoT-Sensor-Networks/README.md

 initiated IoT microcontrollers.
 The results show that using AI, the latency of signal propagation in ORAN is improved by upto 32.5%

-PART 2 (Sensors 2026)

-Internet of Things (IoT) devices in healthcare have emerged as a key enabling technology for next-generation healthcare systems.
-These systems support continuous patient monitoring through wearable sensors, smart medical devices, and remote diagnostic platforms.
-A large amount of patient data, such as body temperature, blood pressure and heart rate, is collected using such devices, which must be transmitted reliably and efficiently to healthcare providers.
-As the number of connected healthcare devices continues to increase, communication net- works used must simultaneously satisfy the stringent security and reliability requirements.